 Register for the Wharton Graduation Ceremony

 You must register for graduation in order to participate in the Wharton Undergraduate Graduation Ceremony on Sunday, May 19, 2019.
 Students who do not register, will not have a seat reserved at the ceremony.
-The Graduation Registration form is where you indicate participation, register the name you would like read and displayed as you walk across the stage, and request tickets for any guests with limited mobility.
+The Graduation Registration form (available in mid-March) is where you indicate participation, register the name you would like read and displayed as you walk across the stage, and request tickets for any guests with limited mobility.
 You will not be able to make changes to your registration information after April 1.